 - By Randy Kidd, D.V.M., 2000 (softcover, 201 pages)

-As a cat lover, you may have considered using herbs as part of your pet's health-care regimen.
-In this comprehensive guide, holistic veterinarian Randy Kidd offers thorough, up-to-date information on gentle, chemical-free treatments for preventative care as well as immediate health problems.
+In this comprehensive cat care guide Dr. Kidd’s Herbal Cat Care, holistic veterinarian Randy Kidd offers information on gentle, chemical-free alternatives for preventative care as well as immediate health problems.

 - By Randy Kidd, D.V.M., 2000 (softcover, 203 pages)

-As a dog lover, you may have considered using herbs as part of your pet's health-care regimen.
-In this comprehensive guide, holistic veterinarian Randy Kidd offers thorough, up-to-date information on gentle, chemical-free treatments for preventative care as well as immediate health problems.
+In this comprehensive dog care guide Dr. Kidd’s Herbal Dog Care, holistic veterinarian Randy Kidd offers information on gentle, chemical-free alternatives for preventative care as well as immediate health concerns.

 - By Stephanie L. Tourles, 2012 (softcover, 320 pages)

 Author Stephanie Tourles offers 150 original recipes for herbal balms, oils, salves, and other topical creations.
 Hands on Healing Rememdies is filled with scores of safe and effective blend to make at home.

 - By Dr. Sharol Marie Tilgner, 2018 (softcover, 440 pages)

 This indispensable book includes information on physiology and is organized by organ systems of the body.
 Naturopathic physician, long time herbalist, and farmer Dr. Sharol Tilgner, created Herbal ABC’s The Foundation of Herbal Medicine out of the desire to make teachings from her private classes available to the public.